jlevy/og-equity-compensation/README.md

 🄳 **Ordinary income tax** is the tax on wages or salary income, and short-term investment income.
-The term **short-term capital gains tax** may be applied to taxes on assets sold less than a year from purchase but profits from these sales are taxed as ordinary income.
+The term **short-term capital gains tax** may be applied to taxes on assets sold less than a year from purchase, but profits from these sales are taxed as ordinary income.
 For a lot of people who make most of their money by working, ordinary income tax is the biggest chunk of tax they pay.